-For most of us, the holiday countdown has officially started as we are now in British Summertime.
+For most of us, are now on a holiday count down to our long-awaited holidays.
 However, if you haven’t booked a holiday yet and are a bit stuck for ideas, we have put together a few ideas of where to go on holiday in 2017.

-During August, in Edinburgh, is the fringe festive.
-The fringe is a comedy and film festival which runs throughout the whole month of August.
-There will be shows and street performers 24 hours a day.
-The festival will start with a grand opening party and ending with a firework spectacular.
-We do advise to book accommodations, transport and show tickets in advance as it’s one of the busiest times of the year.
-Many of the shows are free/donations are welcome as they are upcoming acts and performers.
+Throughout the whole of August is the Edinburgh Fringe Festival.
+The fringe is a comedy and film festival.
+The festival will consist of shows and street performers throughout the day and evening.
+The festival kicks off with a grand opening party and ends with a spectacular firework display.
+We do advise you to book accommodation, transport and show tickets in advance as it’s one of the busiest times of the year for the city.
+Many of the shows are free but donations are encouraged for the upcoming acts and performers who performing shows for free.

-Denmark’s second largest city has been on the rise for a couple of years, thanks to its support from the arts and the Michelin – star food scene.
-The city is set to have a big year as they have many events (free and ticketed) on the horizon – the programme guide is 500 pages.
+Denmark’s second largest city has been on the rise for a couple of years, thanks to its support from the arts and the Michelin – star food scene led by restaurants such as Frederikshoj, Substans, Gastrome and Domestic.
+The city is set to have a big year as they have many events (free and ticketed) on the horizon.

 Portland, United States of America

 The unofficial slogan “Keep Portland weird” is a quick description of the hipster, bohemian vibe city.
 The city is home to fantastic food, buzzing nightlife and access to the great outdoors.
-Portland opens you up to the culture with art museums and local history, shopping and nature walks.
+Portland welcome you to their culture with art museums, local history, shopping and nature walks.
+There is a little bit of something for everyone.

 Chile, South America